brighamandersen/no-end-insight/README.md

+# No End Insight

+An online social media platform for sharing uplifting insights!
+Only the front-end (HTML and Bootstrap CSS) was completed for school, and I've since hooked it up with a back-end with live data as a fun side project!

-# Command to run gunicorn
+### Command to run gunicorn

 `python3 -m gunicorn -w 1 --bind 0.0.0.0:5000 wsgi:app --daemon`